Easy Roasted Cinnamon Almonds – These cinnamon sugar almonds are a sweet, crunchy treat that’s perfect for sharing or gifting!

 - Wrap In Cellophane Bags With Ribbon.
 My go-to way to package nuts for gifting is in little cellophane treat bags, tied with a cute ribbon.
 It’s easy to dress them up for the holidays by using festive ribbon!

 - Use Small Jars.
-Little jars look adorable and so festive, filled with crunchy cinnamon almonds and finished with a little ribbon or bow.
+Little jars or mason jars look adorable and so festive, filled with crunchy cinnamon almonds and finished with a little ribbon or bow.
 They make for pinterest-worthy christmas gifts for sure!

 - Try Our Homemade Tags!
 My favorite touch is a printable gift tag.